ujjwalsingh-17/TaxiBookingApplication/README.md

 # TaxiBookingApplication
-This is a taxi booking application
+This is a taxi booking application that lets you do booking for the taxi.
+## Tech Stack Used